 Elements of the stock characters that are so central to Comedia dell’arte are effectively used to increase the comic tempo of the play.
 The Capulet servant is presented as the archetypal Italian chef, replete in his whites and exaggerated Italian accent.
-Scenes between him and the nurse provide much laughter.
-While the more sombre role of Friar Lawrence is imbued with comic irony as his costume suggests elements of a new age Tibetan monk with shaved head, tattoos and an alternative life style to go with them.
-Indeed, the play also draws for inspiration on Baz Luhrmann’s widely acclaimed film version (1996) in its celebration of youth and youth culture.
+Scenes between him and the nurse provide much laughter while the more sombre role of Friar Lawrence is imbued with comic irony by Benedikt Laumann.
+His costume suggests elements of a new age Tibetan monk with shaved head, tattoos and an alternative life style to go with them.
+Indeed, the play also draws for inspiration on Baz Luhrmann’s widely acclaimed 1996 film version in its celebration of youth and youth culture.

 Many of the roles are played by young actors who, along with their German accents and tattoos, bring a strong physical focus to the production.
 Fight scenes are vigorous, even acrobatic at times, increasing the comedic aspect of the play.
 Even Romeo and Juliet’s balcony scene and marriage night are shot through with the comic exuberance of youth, reminiscent of the Luhrmann production.
 Nevertheless, musical accompaniment of the harp is cleverly used to temper this and the medieval ballad comes into its own as it did in the days of the Bard himself.